 What Is Creative Destruction in Economics?

 Creative destruction sounds pretty harsh at first.
 But what is it all about?
 The term goes back to the Austrian economist Joseph Schumpeter.
 He coined it in the first half of the 20th century.
 The economist believed that creative destruction is the basis of entrepreneurial growth, prosperity, and innovation.

 Hardly anyone doubts that innovations are important for economic growth.
 But how can innovation come about in the first place?
 And what happens when the innovation is there?
 The old must perish and make way for the new markets.
 Although Joseph Schumpeter was referring to national economies, we can nonetheless apply the model of creative destruction applied to many other areas.
 And so we can explain the development of services, products, technologies, and methods by this model.

 Read also our article about the connection between creativity and innovation.

-The term “creative destruction” was coined by economist Joseph Schumpeter.
-Creative destruction is the destruction of old markets and those active in them through innovation.
-This can be new technologies, methods, business models, services or products.
+The economist Joseph Schumpeter was the first to coin the term “creative destruction”.
+Creative destruction is the destruction of old markets and those active in them through innovation, & inventing new markets, this can be new technologies, methods, business models, services, or products.

 - If companies are willing to constantly question their business model and adapt it if necessary, they have a better chance of remaining active in the market.